Every 10 years, after the national Census is taken, states redraw the boundaries for their legislative and congressional districts.

 Gerrymandering allows the elected officials to pick their voters rather than the other way around.
 It allows a political party that happens to hold the state assembly, the state senate, and the governorship on even-decade years to rig maps to keep themselves in power for another 10 years.
 It deprives voters of other parties of an equal chance at political power, interfering with their First Amendment and Fourteenth Amendment rights.
 And fundamentally, it leads to unrepresentative government.

 One major downside of gerrymandering is that it makes more districts more uncompetitive, and as a result, the elected officials in these districts do not have to be responsive to their constituents who are in the minority.
 This, in turn, leads to hyper-partisanship

 When incumbents are in safe districts, they don’t need to listen to those constituents who disagree with them.
 They can be as dogmatic as they’d like because they won’t pay any price for it.
 As a result, compromise becomes nearly impossible, and even plain old courtesy goes out the window.
 On top of that, incumbents are threatened within their own parties if they dare to stray from the party line; they are told they will be “primaried” by a candidate who is more in lockstep with the leadership, which will provide a lot of funding for that challenger.

-Call for Action: We Need the Iowa Model Plus for Wisconsin
+Call for Action: We Need the Iowa Model Plus to Bring Fair Voting Maps to Wisconsin

 Iowa has found an easy and reliable way to achieve fair voting maps.
 For the past 35 years, career civil servants – and not the leaders of the party in power – have drawn the district maps there, with specific criteria that guard against partisanship and favoritism.
 It works well there.
 With just some state-specific adjustments, it would work well in Wisconsin, too.

-For more information on fair maps, check out these links.
+For more information on fair voting maps, check out these links.